PTiagorio/fikalab/README.md

 	-When the event is caught the Raspberry Application will execute a python script.

 More Info on the [Blockchain](https://github.com/l-silvestre/fikalab/tree/master/Blockchain) and in the [Applications]((https://github.com/l-silvestre/fikalab/tree/master/Applications)

-In this mockup the entities identified earlier are present.
-Bridging the gap between them and this mockup: the controlling entities are the mobile phones; The communication entity is the Raspberry Pi, which is commonly referred to as *RaspEstatico* in our project; and finally the GoPiGo which is the controlled entity.

-The blockchain is present between mobile phones and  the *RaspEstatico*.
-Blockchain will allow all commands made by mobile phones to be known to all nodes of the network and to have immutability and auditability characteristics.
-The cloud / IoT serves as a bridge between the *RaspEstatico* and GoPiGo.
-Software will be used to have GoPiGo subscribed to the cloud, which can make all subscribed devices move when *RaspEstatico* communicates a command.
-In our case there is only one GoPiGo, but scalability is one of the main features of this system, because of the use of IoT through the Cloud.

-The technical aspects of the technologies used will be explained in the read-me files of other folders, but in general the communication between system nodes can be summarized by:
-1. A command given by a mobile phone user to move the car (touch of a button);
-1. *RaspEstatico* is listening to an event triggered by Blockchain;
-1. *RaspEstatico* communicates the command to the cloud ;
-1. Cloud tells GoPiGo the command to perform;

 ## GLOBAL PRE-REQUISITES
 ### npm Installation